1. How many beds does the Shelter have?

 9. What is one thing you would like the general public to know about the work you do?

 That many of us in today’s world live and work just a few paychecks away from a crisis.
 The people we serve are just like many of the people we know and love.
 Anyone can become homeless if they lose a job or have a medical crisis without friends and/or family support to fall back on.
-Anyone can fall into the snare of substance abuse or mental health issues just as easily and quickly as the next person regardless of background and education.
+Anyone can fall into the snare of substance use or mental health issues just as easily and quickly as the next person regardless of background and education.

 10. What is the criteria to access BAHS food pantry?